dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 ![](resources/images/capture/duplicate.png)

 It has identified this as a possible duplicate.
-You have options to view the dashboard, which will take you to this persons dashboard for review, to cancel so you do not register this person, or to save as new, which will overrride the warning and save the TEI.
+You have options to:

+1. View the dashboard, which will take you to this persons dashboard for review
+2. To cancel so you do not register this person
+3. To save this person as a new TEI, which will overrride the warning and save the TEI.

 In real life scenarios, it will be important to implemenet as many procedures as possible to reduce duplicates.
-This feature can help with reducing duplicates at the sources.
+This feature can help with reducing duplicates at the source.
 We will also discuss how to search for TEIs later on in this session.

 **STOP - Perform Exercise 1**